craftcms/docs/docs/nitro/2.x/usage.md

 ## Adding Sites

-To add a site to Nitro, three things need to happen:
+Nitro needs a few things in order to set up a site:

 - The web server within your Nitro machine needs to be configured to serve your site.
 - Your system’s `hosts` file needs to be updated to associate your site’s hostname with Nitro.